SavageLearning/machete-compose/README.md

 ## machete-containers

+This solution contains:
+* a docker-compose file for building the machete environment in test and prod
-dockerfiles for building machete images
+* dockerfiles for building machete images

+### Content Details

 #### base
 the base container for our custom images